open-data/opengov/html/modules/contrib/search_api_solr/README.md

 Our test suite includes integration tests that require a real Solr server.
 This requirement can't be provided by the drupal.org test infrastructure.
-Therefore we leverage github workflows for our tests and had to establish a more complex workflow:
+Therefore we leverage travis for our tests and had to establish a more complex
+workflow:
   1. open an issue on drupal.org as usual
   2. upload the patch for being reviewed to that issue on drupal.org as usual
   3. fork https://github.com/mkalkbrenner/search_api_solr
   4. apply your patch and file a PR on github
   5. add a link to the github PR to the drupal.org issue

-The PR on github will automatically be tested on github and the test results will be reflected in the PR conversation.
+The PR on github will automatically be tested by travis and the test results will be reflected in the PR conversation.

 Running the test suite locally
 ------------------------------